Argentine literature: Modern

-Generation of '37
+Generation of 1937

 The Generation of 1937 centers on poetry, where it developed the descriptive, nostalgic and meditative in the work of Ricardo E. Molinari, Vicente Barbieri, Olga Orozco, León Benarós and Alfonso Sola Gonzáles.
 Fiction writers subscribed to idealism and magic realism, María Granata, Adolfo Bioy Casares, Julio Cortázar, Silvina Ocampo) or to a subtler form of realism Manuel Mujica Laínez, Ernesto L. Castro, Ernesto Sabato and Abelardo Arias) with some urban touches, as well as folk literature (Joaquín Gómez Bas and Roger Plá).

 Essayists do not abound.
 Antonio Pagés Larraya, Emilio Carilla, Luis Soler Cañas are some of the few who stand out, although the greatest Argentine essayist after Sarmiento – Ezequiel Martínez Estrada – also belonged to the Generation of '37.
 Many of these writers and a number of European ones contributed extensively to Sur, a literary journal published by Victoria Ocampo, a noted commentator on the day's culture.

 Neohumanism, Existentialism and other influences

 Julio Cortázar in 1967, photograph by Sara Facio.

 In 1950, another milestone arose: the New Humanism, a response to World War II and its aftermath.
 On one level are avant-gardists like Raúl Gustavo Aguirre, Edgar Bayley and Julio Llinás; on another, existentialists: José Isaacson, Julio Arístides and Miguel Ángel Viola.
 Further away are those who reconcile both tendencies with a regionalist tendency: Alfredo Veiravé, Jaime Dávalos and Alejandro Nicotra.
 Other fiction writers left a highly charged testimony of the times: Beatriz Guido, David Viñas, Marco Denevi and Silvina Bullrich.
 In a majority of the writers, a strong influence of Anglo-Saxon and Italian poetry can be perceived.
 Of particular interest are the poetic works of two of Marechal's disciples, the poets Rafael Squirru and Fernando Demaría.

 A new trend started in 1960, continuing until about 1990.
-Its influences are heterogeneous: Sartre, Camus, Eluard; some Spanish writers, like Camilo José Cela; and previous Argentine writers like Borges, Arlt, Cortázar and Marechal.
+Its influences are heterogeneous: Sartre, Camus, Éluard; some Spanish writers, like Camilo José Cela; and previous Argentine writers like Borges, Arlt, Cortázar and Marechal.
 Two trends were in evidence: the tracing of metaphysical time and historicity (Horacio Salas, Alejandra Pizarnik, Ramón Plaza) and the examination of urban and social disarray: (Abelardo Castillo, Marta Lynch, Manuel Puig, Alicia Steinberg).

+Latin American Boom (1960–1970)

+Jorge Álvarez, with Editorial Jorge Álvarez and Ediciones de la Flor, published works such as Los oficios terrestres by Rodolfo Walsh, La señora Ordóñez by Marta Lynch, La traición de Rita Hayworth by Manuel Puig, Los caudillos by Félix Luna, Mi amigo el Che by Jorge Rojo, and Entre sajones y el arrabal by Leopoldo Torre Nilsson, among others.